pFarb/awesome-crypto-papers/CONTRIBUTING.md

 - Remove any trailing whitespace.

-- Send a Pull Request with the reason why the library is awesome.
+- Send a Pull Request with the reason why the paper/article is awesome.

 - Make sure the tests are passing.